raushangupta1425/Speech-to-Speech-Streaming-Project/README.md

             - This can make the resulting chunks sound more natural if you're planning to process or play them separately.
     - Call the function and text will be generated.

-3. Text to Translated Text : translate_text.py  - googletrans
+3. Text to Translated Text : translate_text.py  - Gemini model : gemini-1.5-flask
-    - You can print all supported languages through this code "print(googletrans.LANGUAGES)"
+    - Provide source text during function call as argument.
     - from_lang = 'hi' provide language code of source text.
     - to_lang = 'en' provide language code of targeted text
-    - Provide source text during function call as argument.

 4. Text To Audio : text_to_speech.py  - edge_tts
     - You can choose your language from the listing voices and pass as parameter in lang